Projections, Furstenberg sets, and the $ABC$ sum-product problem: Introduction

 This approach is concrete and explicit, but only works for families consisting of non-vertical lines.
-A "parametrisation free" approach is to first define a natural metric on the space $\mathcal{A}(2,1)$ of all affine lines in $\R^{2}$, as in \cite[Section 3.16]{zbMATH01249699}, and then define $\Hd \mathcal{L}$ using that metric.
+A "parametrisation free" approach is to first define a natural metric on the space $\mathcal{A}(2,1)$ of all affine lines in $\R^{2}$, as in \cite[Section 3.16]{Mattila95}, and then define $\Hd \mathcal{L}$ using that metric.

-We briefly describe the well-known heuristic connection between Furstenberg sets, projections and sum-product, deferring a rigorous discussion to Section \ref{s:projection-sum-product}.
-By projective duality between point and lines, the Furstenberg problem can be alternatively rephrased as follows: let $P$ be a set with $\Hd(P)=t$, and for each $p\in P$ let $\mathcal{L}_p$ be an $s$-dimensional family of lines containing $p$.
-The $(s,t)$-Furstenberg set problem is equivalent to finding lower bounds for $\Hd \mathcal{L}$, where
+We briefly describe the well-known heuristic connection between Furstenberg sets and projections.
+By projective duality between point and lines, the Furstenberg problem can be alternatively rephrased as follows: let $P \subset \R^{2}$ with $\Hd(P)=t$, and for each $p\in P$ let $\mathcal{L}_p$ be an $s$-dimensional family of lines containing $p$.
+The $(s,t)$-Furstenberg set problem is equivalent to finding lower bounds on the Hausdorff dimension of

 If each $\mathcal{L}_p$ consists of lines with slopes in a fixed set $E$, then morally the projection of $P$ through a typical direction in $E$ has dimension $\Hd(\mathcal{L})-s$ (this assumes a certain ``Fubini property'' that is not true for Hausdorff dimension, but can be justified at the $\delta$-discretised level).
 Since the exceptional projection problem corresponds to a very special type of Furstenberg set with "product structure", it is expected that the Furstenberg set problem is strictly more difficult than the projection problem.
 Regardless, all the currently known bounds match.